Associate Professor of Media and Public Affairs

-David Karpf is an Assistant Professor in the School of Media and Public Affairs at George Washington University.
+David Karpf is an associate professor in the School of Media and Public Affairs at the George Washington University.
 His work focuses on strategic communication practices of political associations in America, with a particular interest in Internet-related strategies.

 Prior to entering academia, Dr. Karpf was an environmental organizer with the Sierra Club.
 He served as National Director of the Sierra Student Coalition in 1999, National Trainings Director from 1998-2000, and National Roadless Campaign Coordinator in 2000.
 He also served six years on the Sierra Club's Board of Directors (2004-2010).
 Karpf weaves this practical campaign perspective into much of his research and teaching.

-Dr. Karpf previously served as an Assistant Professor in the School of Communication and Information at Rutgers University.
-He was a Resident Fellow at the University of Virginia's Miller Center for Public Affairs in 2008-09, a Postdoctoral Fellow at Brown University's Taubman Center for Public Policy in 2009-2010, and a Visiting Fellow at Yale University's Information Society Project in 2010-2011.
-His work has appeared in the Journal of Information Technology and Politics, Policy & Internet, IEEE Intelligent Systems, and Information, Communication, and Society.
-He has also been published in The Guardian Online and TechPresident, and he is frequently quoted by mainstream publications on technology and politics.
+Dr. Karpf previously served as an assistant professor in the School of Communication and Information at Rutgers University.
+He was a resident fellow at the University of Virginia's Miller Center for Public Affairs in 2008-09, a postdoctoral fellow at Brown University's Taubman Center for Public Policy in 2009-2010, and a visiting fellow at Yale University's Information Society Project from 2010–2011.